 “He asked me to drop the case, but I insisted on not dropping the case at all.
 I insisted on getting my rights back,” he said.
 “But when a bishop comes and asks you to drop the case, what else could you do other than following his advice?
 He told me that they might try and attack or burn the local church if I didn’t drop the case.”

-Metry said the bishop, speaking for the Coptic Orthodox Church, agreed to compensate him for the property he lost in the fire and attack.
+Metry said the bishop, speaking for the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church, agreed to compensate him for the property he lost in the fire and attack.
 The bishop could not be reached for confirmation.

 Still, Metry said he was robbed of justice.